dreamlov9n/code-storage/README.md

-This is my collection of code.
+# This is my collection of code.

-please do not look at it. it is bad. really bad.

-the only reason why this is here is because i distrohop too much so i chose to save all my code on github. please dont bully me.

-Dependencies (for running scripts directly):

-Arch Linux

-''' yay -S python python-pip customtkinter '''

-OR you can just run the executables i built
+### I decided to not procrastinate and actually do something useful (?) in my life.
+So here it is.

+### My journey is mainly just C. But I have some python code too from the school days.